adunn824/dispute-resolve/replit.md

 ## Overview

-This is a comprehensive Complaint & Dispute Management platform designed to streamline the intake, processing, and resolution of customer cases across Mail, Complaint, and Dispute categories.
-The platform provides role-based access for agents, compliance officers, and administrators, with automated priority assignment, branching checklists, document management, and configurable business rules.
-It aims to be a single-repository full-stack application optimized for enterprise use, focusing on regulatory compliance, audit trails, and efficient case resolution workflows.
-The system supports enterprise-grade case processing with real-time updates, proper data management, intelligent workflow automation through reusable templates and rule-based checklist assignment, and centralized lender administration.
+This platform is a comprehensive solution for managing customer complaints and disputes across various categories (Mail, Complaint, Dispute).
+It provides role-based access for agents, compliance officers, and administrators, featuring automated priority assignment, branching checklists, document management, and configurable business rules.
+The system is designed as a single-repository, full-stack application focused on regulatory compliance, audit trails, and efficient case resolution.
+It supports enterprise-grade case processing with real-time updates, intelligent workflow automation via reusable templates, and centralized lender administration, aiming to streamline operations and enhance resolution efficiency.

 ## User Preferences